rjzaar/opencourse-project/README.md

 Since a particular site based project needs to include site specific files which should be stored on a private repository for backup, there is one more layer needed.
 The only difference with this layer is the .gitignore file which includes folders needed on production.
 Welcome to Drupal 8 development.

+Status codes:

+pass: Working and passing Travis CI :heavy_check_mark:

+works: Working but not yet integrated to Travis CI :white_check_mark:

+todo: Has not been looked at yet :question: